jayhanjaelee/ikev2-vpn-dockerfile/README.md

 Second step: Run configuration with

-`docker run --rm --name=vpn-cfg -it -v /your/path/config:/config cschlosser/ikev2-vpn configure`
+`docker run --rm --name=ikev2-vpn-cfg -it -v /your/path/config:/config jayhanjaelee/ikev2-vpn configure`

 Fill in the blanks and everything you need will be generated for you.

 Third step: Run

-`docker run --rm --name=vpn -d -v /your/path/config:/config --privileged -p 500:500/udp -p 4500:4500/udp cschlosser/ikev2-vpn`
+`docker run --rm --name=ikev2-vpn -d -v /your/path/config:/config --privileged -p 500:500/udp -p 4500:4500/udp jayhanjaelee/ikev2-vpn`

 To start the vpn